andizq/discminer/README.md

 - Easily overlay disc geometry (considering orientation and vertical structure) onto any observable product.
 - Load in 1D profiles or 2D maps from external data e.g. to highlight the presence of dust substructures.

+### pca

+- Decompose stacked spectral-line cubes into principal-component eigenimages and eigenvectors.
+- Measure the spatial and spectral width associated with each component.
+- Store the decomposition, widths, covariance matrix, source velocity axis, mask, and reconstruction metadata in one FITS artifact.
+- Reconstruct cubes after including or excluding selected components.

 ## Installation